-(1) To present a clear consistent picture of the internal physical behavior of many electronic devices so that their studies of electronic circuits and system will be meaningful.
-(2) To develop the basic tools with which they can later learn about newly developed devices and applications.
-Outcome:
+- (1) To present a clear consistent picture of the internal physical behavior of many electronic devices so that their studies of electronic circuits and system will be meaningful. - (2) To develop the basic tools with which they can later learn about newly developed devices and applications.

-1. This subject will give an overview of various semiconductor devices.
-2. At the end of this course, the students will be able to analyze and design amplifier circuits, oscillators and filter circuits employing BJT, FET devices.
-Unit I : Diodes and it's applications (08) PN junction diode, Volt-amp characteristics, Temperature dependence, Transition and Diffusion capacitance of PN junction, Zener and Avalanche Breakdown, Diode Rectifier Half wave, Full wave and Bridge rectifiers, Types of Filters, Ripple factor, Vol Doublers.
-Unit II : BJT Biasing:
+- 1. This subject will give an overview of various semiconductor devices - At the end of this course, the students will be able to analyze and design amplifier circuits, oscillators and filter circuits employing BJT, FET devices.

+Unit I: Diodes and it's applications

+PN junction diode, Volt-amp characteristics, Temperature dependence, Transition and Diffusion capacitance of PN junction, Zener and Avalanche Breakdown, Diode Rectifiers: Half wave, Full wave and Bridge rectifiers.
+Types of Filters, Ripple factor, Voltage Doublers.

+Unit II: BJT Biasing:

-(10) istor, construction, transistor operations, BJT characteristics, load line, Introduction, operating point, Necessity of BJT biasing, Transistor biasing methods, Stability factor, Thermal stabilization, Thermal runaway and Compensation circuits, Transistor as an Unit III : Transistor Small Signal Analysis & Negative feedback amplifier ((12) h-parameter model, Analysis of Transistor Amplifier circuits using h-parameters, CB,CE and CC Amplifier configurations and performance factors.
-Principle of Negative feedback in electronic circuits, Voltage series, Voltage shunt, Current series, Current shunt types of Negative feedback, Typical transistor circuits effects of Negative feedback on Input and Output impedance, Voltage and Current gains, Bandwidth, Noise and Distortion.
-Unit IV :
+Introduction, Transistor, construction, transistor operations, BJT characteristics, load line, operating point, Necessity of BJT biasing, Transistor biasing methods, Stability factor, Thermal stabilization, Thermal runaway and Compensation circuits, Transistor as an Amplifier h-parameter model, Analysis of Transistor Amplifier circuits using h-parameters, CB,CE and CC Amplifier configurations and performance factors.